pbreen40/Engineering_4_Notebook/README.md

 print ("Press ENTER to roll")
 print("Press X to Quit")
 while active==True:
-    if keyboard.is_pressed('enter'): #I'm using pyautogui which is a cool little tool I found that is helpful print(random.randint(min, max))
+    if keyboard.is_pressed('enter'): #I'm using a keyboard libray but I also found pyautogui which is a cool little tool I found that is helpful print(random.randint(min, max))
         time.sleep(.2) #makes it so that when you press it it does not spam if keyboard.is_pressed('x'): #quit logic